-2. Book on the day 'Routine' - a number of appointments are held back for routine appointments that cannot wait 2 weeks (they are released at 8pm each evening to allow patients to book online via patient access.
-This alleviates the need to ring at 830am).
+2. Book on the day 'Routine' - a number of appointments are held back for routine appointments that cannot wait 2 weeks (a proportion are released at 8pm each evening to allow patients to book online via patient access, and a proportion are released at 830am each day).

-3. Urgent on the day - each day we hold an 'urgent care' clinic and a nurse-led 'Minor Illness' clinic for patients who feel that their problem cannot wait and need to be seen on the same day.
+3. Immediate Necessary - each day we hold an 'Immediate Necessary' clinic for patients who feel that their problem needs to be dealt with on the same day.
 If all of these appointments are filled, you may be allocated a Triage Call from the Duty Doctor.

 PLEASE NOTE THAT OUR SURGERY IS VERY BUSY AND ROUTINE APPOINTMENTS ARE TAKEN VERY QUICKLY.